Management: Tools for Being a Better Manager

 devotes a section of its site to hiring.
 Find a guide to job interviews, the hiring tactics used by powerhouse companies such as Google and Southwest Airlines, the seven necessary questions of a job interview, a list of frequent mistakes managers make when recruiting, and a video on the whole process.

 The sites in this section explore some of the more enjoyable parts of being a manager, and some of ... read more »

-One of the most important talents a manager can have is the ability to motivate his or her workers and create a more enjoyable and productive workplace.
-Learn how to create cohesion through team building exercises and potent managing with the Web sites on employee motivation we recommend below.
+One of the most important talents a manager can have is the ability to motivate his or her workers ... read more »

 You don’t have to be a lawyer to benefit from educating yourself about management legal ... read more »